facelessuser/Rummage/docs/src/markdown/usage.md

 ### File Patterns

-When the `Regex` check box is selected to the right of `Exclude folders` or `Files which match`, the currently configured regular expression engine will be used, and the patterns will be configured for case insensitive matching.
-If you don't select the `Regex`, those patterns will be a simple wildcard pattern instead of a regular expression pattern, and the wildcard matches will also be case insensitive.
-The wildcard syntax mimics Python's [fnmatch module][fnmatch], but with two additions.
+When the `Regex` check box is selected to the right of `Exclude folders` or `Files which match`, the currently configured regular expression engine will be used, and the patterns will be configured for case insensitive, [fullmatch][fullmatch] matching.
+If you don't select the `Regex` check box, those patterns will be a simple wildcard pattern instead of a regular expression pattern, and the wildcard matches will also be case insensitive.
+The wildcard syntax mimics Python's [fnmatch module][fnmatch], but with a couple of additions.

 Pattern  | Meaning
 -------- | -------